owaits/ScreenMonkey.Help/reference/clipTypes/FreezeClip.md

 ![](../../images/FreezeIcon.png)
 # Freeze Clip

-The Freeze Clip allows you to take a frozen snapshot of whatever is on the screen.
+The Freeze Clip allows you to take a frozen snapshot of whatever is on the Screen Monkey output.
 For example, suppose a [Video Clip](VideoClip.md) is playing.
 Clicking the Freeze Clip captures whatever is on the screen and keeps the image visible.
 This may be desired if you want to essentially pause playback of the Video Clip to examine some aspect of it and perhaps use the [Scribble Clip](ScribbleClip.md) to draw on it.

 ## Configure a Freeze Clip
 When a Freeze clip is added it simply appears in the Screen Monkey Dashboard.
 Aside from adding a Transition Effect or assigning it to a specific layer, there are no configuration options.